Skip Navigation

 Portfolio Manager

-Andrew T. DiZio, CFA®, Executive Director, joined the Stratton Funds team of Stratton Management Company in 2012 and Sterling Capital Management as part of a business acquisition in 2015.
+Andrew DiZio, CFA®, Executive Director, joined the Stratton Funds team of Stratton Management Company in 2012 and SCM as part of a business acquisition in 2015.
 He has investment experience since 2003.
-Andy is portfolio manager of the Sterling Capital Mid Cap Relative Value and Sterling Capital Real Estate strategies and associate portfolio manager of the Sterling Capital Small Cap Value strategy.
-Prior to joining Sterling, he was vice president at Janney Montgomery Scott where he served as a Real Estate Investment Trust sector analyst.
+Andy is Portfolio Manager of the Mid Cap Relative Value and Real Estate strategies and Associate Portfolio Manager of the Small Cap Value strategy.
+Prior to joining SCM, he was Vice President at Janney Montgomery Scott where he served as a real estate investment trust sector analyst.
 Andy received his B.S. in Finance with a minor in Economics from Pennsylvania State University.
 He holds the Chartered Financial Analyst® designation and is a member of the CFA® Society of Philadelphia and the CFA® Institute.

 Related Insights